How to Reduce Your Risk of Cardiovascular Disease

-You must have an electrocardiogram, cholesterol and blood pressure tests as well as the measurement
+You must have an electrocardiogram, cholesterol and blood pressure tests as well as the measurement of albumin in

-If you have an abnormal electrocardiogram your doctor
+If you have an abnormal electrocardiogram your doctor might want

-might want you to have a cardiac stress test.
+you to have a cardiac stress test.

 Learn more about your Diabetes regular checkups and the Diabetes Yearly Planner